Trigger-happy vigilante kills 2 in Benin

 The reason for the shooting could not be ascertained at press time.

-Confirming the incident, Edo State Police Public Relations Officer SP Kotong Bello said the Command is aware but is yet to get the full details of the incident.
+Confirming the incident, Edo State Police Public Relations Officer, SP Kotong Bello, said the Command was aware, but yet to get details of the incident.

 Leave a Reply